Battle of Moscow: Failed pincer

 The European Winter of 1941–42 was the coldest of the twentieth century.
-On 30 November, von Bock claimed in a report to Berlin that the temperature was −45 °C (−49 °F).
+On 30 November, General Fedor von Bock claimed in a report to Berlin that the temperature was −45 °C (−49 °F).
 General Erhard Raus, commander of the 6th Panzer Division, kept track of the daily mean temperature in his war diary.
 It shows a suddenly much colder period during 4–7 December: from −36 to −38 °C (−37 to −38 °F), although the method or reliability of his measurements is not known.
 Other temperature reports varied widely.
 Zhukov said that November's freezing weather stayed only around −7 to −10 °C (+19 to +14 °F).
 Official Soviet Meteorological Service records show that at the lowest point, the lowest December temperature reached −28.8 °C (−20 °F).
 These numbers indicated severely cold conditions, and German troops were freezing with no winter clothing, using equipment that was not designed for such low temperatures.
 More than 130,000 cases of frostbite were reported among German soldiers.
 Frozen grease had to be removed from every loaded shell and vehicles had to be heated for hours before use.
 The same cold weather hit the Soviet troops, but they were better prepared.
 German clothing was supplemented by Soviet clothing and boots, which were often in better condition than German clothes as the owners had spent much less time at the front.
 Corpses were thawed out to remove the items; once when 200 bodies were left on the battlefield the "saw commandos" recovered sufficient clothing to outfit every man in a battalion.

 The Axis offensive on Moscow stopped.
-Heinz Guderian wrote in his journal that "the offensive on Moscow failed ...
+Guderian wrote in his journal that "the offensive on Moscow failed ...
 We underestimated the enemy's strength, as well as his size and climate.
 Fortunately, I stopped my troops on 5 December, otherwise the catastrophe would be unavoidable."

 Some historians have suggested that artificial floods played an important role in defending Moscow.
 They were primarily meant to break the ice and prevent troops and heavy military equipment from crossing the Volga river and Ivankovo Reservoir.
 This began with the blowing up of the Istra waterworks reservoir dam on 24 November 1941.
 On 28 November 1941, the water was drained into the Yakhroma and Sestra Rivers from six reservoirs (Khimki, Iksha, Pyalovskoye, Pestovskoye, Pirogovskoye, and Klyazma reservoirs), as well as from Ivankovo Reservoir using dams near Dubna.
 This caused some 30–40 villages to become partially submerged even in the severe winter weather conditions of the time.
 Both were results of Soviet General Headquarters' Order 0428 dated 17 November 1941.
 Artificial floods were also used as an unconventional weapon of direct impact.